andsontan/xpiks/_posts/2017-03-27-plugin-for-photo-studio.markdown

 <br />

-or get a quote writing to _xpiks(at)outlook(dot)com_ about how Xpiks can be useful for your organization
+or get a quote writing to _xpiks(at)outlook(dot)com_ about how Xpiks can be useful for you or your organization.